hsiao93524/pyqt-gitwidget/README.md

 # pyqt-gitwidget
-A GUI tool to clone git with PyQt.
+A PyQt widget to clone git.

 # Usage
 Clone git Repository to folder.